lordrasmus/uclibc-ng-dev/README.md

 All files are stored in ~/.uc_dev/.
 The builds are performed in the current working directory within a separate folder for each development package.

-The primary focus is on building uclibc-ng, a rootfs with a testsuite and busybox, and running it on QEMU.
+The primary focus is on building uclibc-ng, a rootfs with the testsuite and busybox, and running it on QEMU.

 iIf you have some ideas write me an github issue or on Discord : https://discord.gg/x7xm7EXW